Differentially Private Linear Bandits with Partial Distributed Feedback: Introduction

 \item To address these challenges, we introduce a DP-DLB model and develop a carefully-crafted algorithmic learning framework, called differentially private distributed phased elimination (DP-DPE), which allows the server and the clients to work in concert and can be naturally integrated with several state-of-the-art DP trust models (including central model, local model, and shuffle model).
 This unified framework enables us to systemically study the key regret-communication-privacy tradeoff.

 \item We then establish the regret-communication-privacy tradeoff of DP-DPE in various settings including the non-private case as well as the central, local, and shuffle DP models.
 Our main results are summarized in Table~\ref{tab:performance_summary}.
-These results reveal that DP-DPE achieves privacy ``for-free'' in the central and shuffle models, in the sense that the additional regret due to privacy protection is only a lower-order additive term.
+From Table~\ref{tab:performance_summary}, we observe that the additional regret incurred by privacy is only a lower-order additive term, which is dominated by the regret from learning (i.e., $\tilde{O}({T^{1-\alpha}}/{\epsilon})$ vs.\footnote{Here the $\tilde{O}(\cdot)$ notation hides the dependence on $polylog(T)$, the dimension $d$, and privacy parameter $\delta$.} $\tilde{O}(T^{1-\alpha/2})$).
+In this sense, we say that DP-DPE might achieve privacy ``for free'' following \cite{agarwal2017price}.
 Moreover, this is the first work that considers the shuffle model in distributed linear bandits to attain a better regret-privacy tradeoff, i.e., guaranteeing a similar privacy protection as the strong local model while achieving the same regret as the central model.
 We further perform simulations on synthetic data to corroborate our theoretical results. \item {Finally, we provide an interesting discussion about achieving privacy ``for free".
 We first highlight an interesting connection between our introduced DP-DLB formulation and the differentially private stochastic convex optimization (DP-SCO) problem in terms of achieving privacy ``for-free''.
 This bridge between our online bandit learning and the standard supervised learning might be of independent interest.
-Furthermore, with minor modifications of our developed techniques, we can establish that standard linear bandits can also achieve privacy ``for-free'' in the central and shuffle model. } \end{list}
+Furthermore, differential privacy may also be ensured ``for free'' for standard linear bandits as well with minor modifications of our developed techniques. } \end{list}